Are You Ready for a Sales Rep for Your Clothing or Accessories Line?

 Good sales reps are very busy and they want lines that have a proven track record in sales.
 They aren’t always willing to take a chance on your line if you haven’t sold it at all yet.

 A lot of startup fashion designers don’t like the idea of selling their own product.
 I understand completely because I used to feel the same way about my line!
-I even created a whole online course (How to Sell Your Line to Boutiques) to help designers understand the steps involved in approaching a retailer and to make the process easier and less scary.
+I think it’s important that fashion designers understand the steps involved in approaching a retailer and have experience selling wholesale.